 2 tsp. coarse black pepper

-My jerky takes 4 hours in my new dehydrator, but it used to take 6 or more in my old one, for several reasons, mostly tray overcrowding.
-If oven cooking on pans, set oven to 160º and turn meat every 1½ hours (usually 1 or 2 times is enough).
+My jerky takes 4 hours in my dehydrator, but it used to take me 8 hours, for several reasons, mostly tray overcrowding in my old smaller dehydrator.
+If oven cooking on pans, set oven between 160º-200º.
+Turn meat every hour (usually 1 or 2 times is enough).
 Take pieces out of the dehydrator/oven as they appear to be fully dried.
 It goes without saying, any thick pieces will take longer to fully dry out.
-Discard any marinate remainders as it is contaminated with raw meat juices and cannot be safely saved/reused.
-When jerky has cooled, enjoy some right now!!
-Mmmmm.
+Discard any marinate remainders as it is contaminated with raw meat juices.
+When jerky has cooled, ENJOY!!

 For remainders, wrap in small batches in foil and then place the foil packs into a large ziploc bag.
 Though they can be stored on the counter for 1-2 months, if not properly dried, it can mold/spoil.
 Refrigerating therefore, is always the safest way to store jerky that has not been done commercially.
 I actually keep most of mine in the freezer and just thaw 1 foil pack as needed, keeping the one in the fridge until that pack is fully consumed.